Well before you can knit, surprise surprise, you have to get some stitches onto the needles first.

 Or… i might need to explain a little bit more.

 Honestly, it only briefly sounds bizarre, it’s actually very simple.
-Do it a couple of times and it will (hopefully) set in your memory and you’ll be able to do this even when shitfaced.
+Do it a couple of times and it will (should) set in your memory and you’ll be able to do this even when shitfaced.

 All you need to remember – the end bit of the yarn needs to sit on you thumb facing you, not the other way round.
 The first step is different, somewhat harder perhaps.
 You will always begin by creating two stitches in the same time, the rest of the stitches will be added one by one.